 Have you ever wondered what the rarest penny is?

-True, the 1909-S VDB is perhaps the most popular rare penny, but it is, believe it or not, far from being the rarest one-cent coin.
+True, the 1909-S VDB is perhaps the most popular rare penny.
+But it is far from being the rarest one-cent coin!

 Made during the first year the United States Mint was striking coins on a regular basis, this 1793 penny was one of several one-cent designs struck that year.